eliasdoehne/stellaris-dashboard/README.md

 The Hardware requirements depend on several factors including galaxy size, your preferred game speed and autosave frequency.

-If you have a quad-core CPU or better, I suggest allowing 2 threads in the settings menu.
+If you have a quad-core CPU or better, I suggest allowing 1 or 2 threads in the settings menu.
 You can also change the "Only read every n-th save" setting in the settings menu.
 For example, if you set it to 3, the dashboard will only read every third save, allowing you to keep monthly autosaves, while the dashboard will only read one of them per quarter.

 For disk space, the database itself should require a few megabytes per in-game decade.
 The data for each game is stored in a separate database in your output folder (for example `output/db/unitednationsofearth6_1643184243.db`), which is named by the game ID, so you can delete them individually.
 To reduce the database size, you can again change the  "Only read every n-th save" setting described above.